Primary

 Focus is on water conservation and quality, the water cycle, catchments and how to protect this precious resource.

-• What waterbug is that? (aquatic macro-invertebrates ID - seasonal)
+What waterbug is that?
+(Aquatic macroinvertebrates)

-• Edendale Farm tour (water conservation focus)
+Edendale farm tour (water quality focus)

-• Water quality testing (Year 5+)
+Water quality testing (Year 7+)

 Curriculum links: Science Understanding: Biological Sciences